IreneZoi/cmgtools-lite/README.md

 # VV statistical analysis in 10X

 Prepare the working directory with Higgs Combine Tools.
 Use the 10X release compatible with the [UHH framework](https://github.com/UHH2/UHH2).
 If you have that already installed you do not need to check out the CMSSW release again.
+Be carefull this may impact the crab job submission because of a too big sandbox.
+Also, installation on lxplus is suggested as it will work much faster without many modifications.

 ```
 mkdir VVAnalysisWith2DFit